LichenDigital/cosmos/documentation/documentation.md

 **[validation](./modules/validation.md)**
 Tools for validating data, such as form inputs or API request payloads.

+## Software Development Methodology
+The development of cosmos will take a lot of effort, thought, and careful planning.
+In order to guide this endeavor we've got a [document](software-development.md) that outlines our design and development philosophy, ideas, and questions.

 ## Modules that will be built into lichen: